Mansur090909/Drug_Potency_PredictionML/README.md

 - the example i used was "Tau" and index: 42 since there were many data points and allowed for a higher-accuracy machine learning model to be produced.

 DataSeekProcess class: seeks data on the specified target protein and its index, then processes bioactivity data from the database.
-Initially searching for a target protein and fetches relevant bioactivity data and passes it down a pipeline of data processing and 'cleaning' functions until a molecular fingerprint file is obtained through Padel (PadlePy).
+Initially searching for a target protein and fetches relevant bioactivity data and passes it down a pipeline of data processing and 'cleaning' functions until a molecular fingerprint file is obtained through Padel (PadelPy).
 It is then combined with pIC50 values to generate the processed dataframe (.csv) for the next class.

 ModelBuilder: builds regression machine learning model based on the previously parsed data.